Platform & Tools

 You'll know it fits when:

-Scenario 2: Do You Need Certificates, Memberships, and Zoom Integration?
+Scenario 2: Do You Need Branding Removal, API, and Better Analytics?

 You'll know it fits when:

-Scenario 3: Do You Need API, PayPal, or Branding Removal?
+Scenario 3: Do You Need White-Labelling or Multiple Admin Seats?

 You'll know it fits when:

-Scenario 4: Are You an Enterprise Team Needing SCORM, SSO, or Custom Onboarding?
+Scenario 4: Are You an Enterprise Team Needing SCORM, SSO, or an AI Assistant?

 Plus is Thinkific's enterprise tier (custom pricing, contact sales).
-It unlocks SCORM-compliant courses for corporate L&D, SSO for enterprise authentication, an AI teaching assistant, branded mobile app (on select Plus plans), CRM integrations including HubSpot and Salesforce, advanced analytics dashboards, and dedicated customer success.
+It unlocks SCORM-compliant courses for corporate L&D, SSO for enterprise authentication, learning paths with progression mapping, a built-in AI teaching assistant, a branded mobile app (on select Plus plans), CRM integrations including HubSpot and Salesforce, advanced analytics dashboards, and dedicated onboarding.

 You'll know it fits when: